MissingMaps/blog/2018-12-03-mapping-in-myanmar.md

 ## Overview

-The American Red Cross has been working collaboratively with the Myanmar Red Cross, to better understand where critical infrastructure and roads are to inform decision making during major disasters like floods and cyclones.
+The American Red Cross has been working alongside the Myanmar Red Cross to better understand where critical infrastructure and roads are to inform decision making during major disasters, like floods and cyclones.

 <figure>
 <img src="https://arcmaps.s3.amazonaws.com/share/blog-pictures/missingmaps-blog_20181203_1.png">
 <p class="caption">Planning Mawlamyine City mapping, CC-BY Kyawzayar Linn</p>
 </figure>

-Nearly all of our experiences have shown us that detailed and accurate map data help the Red Cross Movement to better understand where people live in relation to potential hazards so that we can help them be prepared, respond, and recover from disasters.
-Armed with quality information, response teams and decision-makers have the ability to better serve their communities in a timely manner and more effectively allocate resources to those who need it most.
+Nearly all of our experiences have shown us that detailed and accurate map data help the global Red Cross and Red Crescent network to better understand where people live in relation to potential hazards so that we can help them prepare, respond, and recover from disasters.
+Armed with quality information, emergency response teams and decision-makers have the ability to better serve their communities in a timely manner and more effectively allocate resources to those who need it most.

 In May 2018, the American Red Cross GIS team trained members of [One Map Myanmar (OMM)](https://portal.onemapmyanmar.info/omm/home/) and [Phandeeyar](https://phandeeyar.org/) in a weeklong data collection training (a training-of-trainers) in Yangon.
 After this, these trainers trained Red Cross volunteers in Mawlamyine, and then, they went to collect data for this project.